primesearch/mfaktc/README.txt

 #############################

-The following instructions have been tested on Windows 7 64bit using Visual Studio 2008 Professional.
+The following instructions have been tested on Windows 7 64bit using Visual Studio 2012 Professional.
 A GNU compatible version of make is also required as the Makefile is not compatible with nmake.
 GNU Make for Win32 can be downloaded from http://gnuwin32.sourceforge.net/packages/make.htm.

-Run the Visual Studio 2008 x64 Win64 Command Prompt and change into the "src/" subdirectory.
+Run the Visual Studio 2012 x64 Win64 Command Prompt for x64 or
+Run the Visual Studio 2012 x86 Native Tools Command Prompt for x86 (32 bit)

+ and change into the "\src" subdirectory.

 Run 'make -f Makefile.win' for a 64bit built (recommended on 64bit systems) or 'make -f Makefile.win32' for a 32bit built.

-Perhaps you have to adjust the paths to your CUDA installation and the Microsoft Visual Studio binaries in the makefiles.
+You will have to adjust the paths to your CUDA installation and the Microsoft Visual Studio binaries in the makefiles if you have something other than CUDA 6.5 and MSVS 2012.
 The binaries "mfaktc-win-64.exe" or "mfaktc-win-32.exe" are placed in the parent directory.